 - The sub-advisor fee that is individually negotiated with each sub-advisor.

 - Our fee which starts at 0.40% and declines when each fund reaches its closing level.
 The combination of our fee and the sub-advisors’ fees equal the total management fee.

 - The operating expenses, which are a function of economies of scale as assets grow and our ability to negotiate attractive contract rates with our vendors.

-The stated objective of each fund is to deliver long-term growth of capital.
-More specifically, we seek to out-return relevant benchmarks over the long run, which we define as at least five years.
+The stated objective of the equity funds is to deliver long-term growth of capital.
+For our Alternative Strategies fund the goal is achieve attractive absolute and relative long-term returns with lower risk and lower volatility than the stock market, and with relatively low correlation to stock and bond market indexes.
+For the High Income Alternatives Fund, the goal is to generate a high level of current income from diverse sources, consistent with capital preservation.
+For all funds we seek to out-return relevant benchmarks over the long run, which we define as at least five years.
 Taken further, we seek to outperform in the vast majority of rolling five-year time periods.
 There is no guarantee that these objectives will be met.